 Do I need a tooth extraction?

 You may need a tooth extraction if one or more teeth poses a threat to the surrounding teeth or to your oral health in general.
 Some examples of this are teeth that are extremely decayed, damaged beyond repair, loose from gum disease, overcrowded, or impacted in any way.
-Ultimately, only your Waco dentist can determine if you need a tooth extraction, therefore you should schedule a consultation with your Waco dental office if you have any concerns.
+Ultimately, only Dr. Martin can determine if you need a tooth extraction, therefore you should schedule a consultation with Waco Dental if you have any concerns.

-What happens when I have a tooth extraction at my Waco dental office?
+What happens when I have a tooth extraction at Waco Dental?

 During a tooth extraction procedure, you will be provided with dental anesthetics and dental sedation to keep you pain-free and relaxed during the procedure.
 There are varying levels of dental sedation offered depending on the specifics of your procedure.
 Once you are comfortable, your tooth will be extracted using one of the two extraction techniques.
 With both techniques, you should only feel pressure, but no pain.
 Depending on the level of sedation used, you may not even remember your procedure.